 Climate gentrification occurs when climate-driven development -- targeting areas more resilient to the effects of climate change such as those in higher elevations, for example -- and displacing existing low-to-moderate-income marginalized communities (typically communities of color).
 Not only are the social fabric and cultural history of these communities torn apart, but usually people are displaced into areas where they are more at risk to the effects of climate change.
 To address climate gentrification, the EJC is working with stakeholders to design a displacement tool to assess and mitigate the risk of direct and indirect displacement of protected classes and vulnerable populations created by proposed developments.
 The tool will allow government entities to identify, monitor, and assist people susceptible to displacement.
 Importantly, it will enable the city and county to work collaboratively with developers and community residents to design and implement mitigation strategies.

-“In order for us as a city to be a transcendent global [one], we have to be mindful of whether our vulnerable populations are being displaced as a result of rapid development,” says Sam Ludington, an EJC intern.
+“In order for us as a city to be a transcendent global city, we have to be mindful of whether our vulnerable populations are being displaced as a result of rapid development,” says Sam Ludington, an EJC intern.

 In developing the tool, EJC students have performed research, including examining how other municipalities across the nation are addressing climate displacement.
 They have also interviewed experts, attended community meetings, and participated in relevant workshops.

 The City of Miami, as reflected in a resolution passed in November 2018 to study the issue, acknowledges and is concerned about the effect of climate gentrification.
 It is also, as demonstrated through its Miami Comprehensive Neighborhood Plan, concerned about preserving the character and quality of its communities.